 The Citi Rewards+: Gives you a 10% rebate on redeemed ThankYou points up to 10,000 rebated points (on 100,000 redeemed) per year.
 Also rounds up small purchases to max out earned points on small transactions.

 The Citi Prestige: If you value the 4th night free benefit in its current form and/or spend enough to maximize the bonus categories on this card, namely 5x Citi ThankYou points on restaurants and airfare and 3x on hotels and cruises.
+You could have this card instead of or in addition to a Citi Premier.
+If you don’t have a Premier, the Prestige similarly allows transfers to all of the airline partners.

 Citi Quadfecta or Citi Trifecta?